 Because you have the custom Screenshots folder open in Windows Explorer, you may see the following dialog box, warning you that the selected location is not available.
 Click OK.
 If Explorer crashes because of this, you can easily restart the Windows Explorer process.

-This procedure works on both Windows 8 and Windows RT, so Surface RT users can safely follow the above steps, too.
+This procedure works on both Windows 8 and 10, as well as Windows RT.